SkyTemple/skytemple-randomizer/CLI_API.md

 ### `randomize`
 - Usage: `randomize INPUT_ROM CONFIG OUTPUT_ROM`
 - Return format: A stream of JSON lines, where each line is "Progress JSON", "Error JSON" or "Done JSON".
-The latter two are only returned as the last lines.

 Runs the randomization.
 Each progress update is printed as JSON in a new line.
 The last line are either "Error JSON" or "Done JSON".
 If the last line is "Error JSON", randomization failed.
-If the last line is "Done JSON" is succeeded.
+If the last line is "Done JSON" it succeeded (generally, see notes below).

+Note the following:
-The last line before the process exists may or may not be newline terminated.
-In rare cases additional "Progress JSON" lines may be printed after "Error JSON" or "Done JSON", these must be ignored.
-Do not kill the process after "Done JSON" is printed.
+ - The last line before the process exists may or may not be newline terminated.
+ - In rare cases additional "Progress JSON" lines may be printed after "Error JSON" or "Done JSON", these must be ignored.
+ - Do not kill the process after "Done JSON" is printed.
 After "Done JSON" is printed the Randomizer will save the ROM file.
 Only after the process has finished with a non-zero exit code is the output ROM readable.
+ - After a "Done JSON" an "Error JSON" may still follow.
+This happens when the ROM failed to save to disk.

 - `INPUT_ROM` is the path to the input ROM file.
 - `CONFIG` is the path to a "Config JSON".